 - Every renting agency has a different set of rules.
 Many need a deposit for young drivers.

-- Be sure to have the driving license.
+- Be sure to have a driving license.
 If you are a tourist, it is better to have an international driving license.

 - Modify your seats for children.
 If the RV does not provide it, go for a separate rented car.
 It is better to not take risks.